-Expressly designed and tested for security and surveillance environments, AG Neovo's Anti-Burn-in™ technology tackles burnt-in "ghost images", otherwise known as image sticking.
-Burnt-in images result in the polarisation of the liquid crystal material contained within the TFT LCD panel.
-AG Neovo's Anti-Burn-in™ technology prolongs the lifetime of all AG Neovo displays featuring this technology to secure user’s investment.
+Expressly designed and tested for security and surveillance environments, AG Neovo's patented Anti-Burn-in™ technology tackles LCD monitor burn-in effect, otherwise known as a ghost image on the screen.
+Burn-in images result in the polarisation of the liquid crystal material contained within the TFT LCD panel.
+The Anti-Burn-in technology prolongs the lifetime of all AG Neovo monitors and displays featuring this technology to secure user’s investment.